aletson/votefinder-web/README.md

 `pip install -r requirements.txt && python -Wall manage.py runserver`

 # Troubleshooting
-- You may need to move `manage.py` up a directory.
+- If you get an error saying that `votefinder.settings could not be loaded`, you may need to move `manage.py` up a directory.
 YMMV.
 - Works with passenger-wsgi if you'd rather.